getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

 ...
 ```

-Armed with that, we can tell there's a TCP server running on 27000.
+Armed with that, I could tell there's a TCP server running on 27000.

 ```
 $ curl 192.168.1.71:27000